Cold Storage vs Hot Wallets

 Detailed advantages

-- Strong resistance to online attacks: malware, phishing and remote exploits cannot read or export keys that remain offline.
+• Strong resistance to online attacks: malware, deceptive credential-stealing scheme and remote security vulnerabilities cannot read or export keys that remain offline.

 Detailed disadvantages